Protein powder constipation.

 Although a common side effect of protein supplements is diarrhea, many people also report that protein powders and shakes cause constipation.
 Protein powder constipation occurs when you have fewer than three bowel movements a week and your poop is hard and difficult to pass.
 Common symptoms include bloating and stomach pain.
 Although protein powder constipation affects millions of people every year, it is easily avoidable as long as you know what ingredients to look out for.

-Does protein powder make you constipated?
+Why does protein powder make you constipated?

-Most protein powders are full of food additives.
-Not sure what to look for?
-Here is a list of the most common additives in protein powder:
+Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol